 Staying Ahead of the Game

 “I work with PLCs every day, I don’t need training.”
 Like any technology, PLCs are constantly advancing and keeping up with new developments can benefit you as well as your company.
 These days the minute you buy the newest technology it is on its way to being obsolete.
 PLCs are no different.
 Advances in hardware and software are making PLCs more efficient, user friendly and cheaper.
 For instance, a lot of controllers can now interface with mobile apps for remote monitoring, something that wasn’t available when I was trained.
 It is always a good idea to stay informed of what may be coming next.

 Keeping Your Options Open

 “I don’t work with PLCs at all, I don’t need training.”
 Maybe not.
 But allow me to give you some things to consider.
 First, a lot of companies are turning to automation to stay profitable.
 An understanding of what automation is and how it works could afford you the knowledge of how to automate some of the processes you do work with, saving you time and your company money.
 Besides that, it is always good to have a plan B for your career and PLC training can give you the mobility to move to another career field in case the need arises.

 Three words: continuing education credits.
 You PEs know what I’m talking about.

 PLCs are Your Friend

 Engineering is the science of solving problems.
 Electrical Engineering is solving those problems electrically.
 Automation was born to solve problems faced by production facilities but it can also be used to solve problems at home.
 Learning the basics of PLC technology can give you the knowledge to automate tasks performed around the house.
-Personally, I use a PLC system to water my garden twice a day.
-Check it out here.
+Personally, I use a PLC system to water my garden twice a day in the summer.
+You can check out a post I did on it here.
 What might you do?